Royal Welsh

 Lest we forget...

-Pictures of the bridge that was named "The Royal Welsh brug" In honour of the 53 Welsh Division, liberators of the town in october 1944
+Pictures of the bridge named "The Royal Welsh brug" In honour of the 53 Welsh Division; liberators of the town in october 1944

 .
 Note, click picture for a "blow up."